oj713/Image-Processing/README.md

 This project is an image processing application that can save and load multilayered image projects and apply filters to images.

+Please see the USEME for information on how to use the program.

 **Capabilities:**
 * Can apply blur, sepia, monochrome, and sharpen filters onto images.
 * Can load ppm, jpg, and png images.